-- To provide students with a thorough background knowledge in physiology, biochemistry and nutrition relevant to exercise, such that they can critically evaluate existing practices in exercise and dietary manipulation designed to enhance sports performance.
+- To provide students with a thorough background knowledge of physiology, biochemistry and nutrition relevant to exercise,

 - To allow students the opportunity to evaluate practices in exercise and dietary manipulation currently used to enhance performance in a wide range of sports activities.